Visiting Geoscience Australia public areas

 - The pink blade walls in the foyer are Travertine.
 It is a rather dense banded limestone, formed from hot springs mineralisation and derived from Persia.

 - The Seismograph in the middle of the foyer records disturbances in the Earth.
 Earthquakes are the main type of ground vibrations that we are concerned with.
 When an earthquake occurs, it sends shock waves through the earth.
-These waves are registered at seismometers arranged in a network across Australia and beyond.
-The signal is sent through cables or via satellite to Geoscience Australia and the disturbance is recorded on the seismograph.
+These waves are registered by a network of seismometers across Australia and beyond.
+The signal is sent through cables or via satellite to Geoscience Australia and the disturbance is recorded on the GA computers.
 This disturbance is not always an earthquake - it could be a nuclear explosion, quarrying or even a kangaroo jumping.
+The foyer seismograph receives information from seismometers in the basement.

 - Out of the Basement display - currently showcasing a fossillised partial jaw of an Australian Ichthyosaur which was a dolphin-like marine reptile that roamed the Eromanga Sea of inland Australia during the early Cretaceous period (National Fossil collection).